|

 occupants have emerged and flown away to mate and victimize more Tomato

 Horn Worms.
-The microscopic exit holes made by the emerging
+The microscopic exit holes made by the

 larvae, can